List of heads of state of Ivory Coast

 This article lists the heads of state of Ivory Coast, officially the Republic of Côte d'Ivoire, since the country gained independence from France in 1960.
 Alassane Ouattara has been serving as President of Ivory Coast since 4 December 2010.

+Term limits

+There is a two-term limit for the president in the new 2016 Constitution of Ivory Coast.
+This limit has been lifted for Alassane Ouattara, allowing him to run for third and fourth terms.